Insight Signals

-See what people say, feel, and focus on in one evidence layer.
+See what people say, do, and appear to react to in one evidence layer.

 Fred insight signals dashboard with layered participant evidence